 To me, this is the other key area where the new Oura Ring delivers big insights.
 Most active people ‘just know’ they don’t have to worry about their activity levels too much.
 BUT even very good athletes do not have scientific methods to determine their readiness every day – very many simply work on ASSUMPTIONS about what state of readiness they should have achieved, calculated based on their prior activity levels.

-I will quickly cover Oura’s CONTRIBUTORY READINESS FACTORS and ive you an indication of the kind of results you should be aiming to achieve
+I will quickly cover Oura’s CONTRIBUTORY READINESS FACTORS and give you an indication of the kind of results you should be aiming to achieve.
+As a heart rate variability ring (resting HRV, scientifically quantifies the state of your nervous systems) Oura has the potential for great accuracy in this area:

 - Readiness Score – You are targeting >85%.
 The more serious athletes amongst you should consider a measure like this when deciding how to train in the day ahead.